erikknaake/EKVault/docs/Privacy.md

 Our extension only handles your data locally, nothing gets send over the [internet](VerifyNoInternet.md).
-We have gone to great extend to store your passwords in a [secure way](HowArePasswordsStored.md), however mistakes are human and we can't 100% garantee we haven't made any mistakes.
+We have gone to great extend to store your passwords in a [secure way](HowArePasswordsStored.md), however mistakes are human and we can't 100% guarantee we haven't made any mistakes.

 ____